clemensv/avrotize/README.md

 - If the schema defines a single root element, the tool will emit a single Avro record type.
 If the schema defines multiple root elements, the tool will emit a union of record types, each corresponding to a root element.
-- All fields in the resulting Avro Schema are annotated with an `xmlkind` extension attribute that indicates whether the field was an `element` or an `attribute` in the XML schema.
+- All fields in the resulting Avrotize Schema are annotated with an `xmlkind` extension attribute that indicates whether the field was an `element` or an `attribute` in the XML schema.

-## Convert Avro schema to XML schema
+## Convert Avrotize Schema to XML schema

 ```bash
 avrotize a2x --avsc <path_to_avro_schema_file> --xsd <path_to_xsd_schema_file>